Deploy AWS Lightsail Container Services

 foo2: ""

-The power property sets the node size (nano through xlarge), determining memory, vCPUs, and monthly cost per node.
-The scale property sets how many nodes run.
-Together, these define your total compute capacity.
+The power property selects a node size (nano through xlarge), controlling memory and vCPU allocation per node.
+The scale property sets how many nodes run in parallel.
+Together, these determine your service’s total compute capacity and monthly cost.
 The isDisabled property lets you pause the service without deleting it.

 Map custom domains to the container service